islam-monirul/L2B5-assignment1/README.md

 ### Level 2 (Batch 5) - Assignment 1 by Monirul Islam

+You can find the solutions in "assignment-solutions.ts" file.

+Blog for Assignment:

 While learning `TypeScript`, I have encountered a bunch of topics that were really confusing to me.
 In today's blog, I will try to answer the following two questions from my own understanding that I have chosen from a list of given topics:

 1. What are some differences between interfaces and types in TypeScript?